• Skip to main content

 One of the things that attracted me to my husband was that he’s had the same job for over 15 years and owned his own house.
 I knew he wasn’t wishy-washy and had a great work ethic.
 He had stability, and his strength made me feel safe.

-I can honestly say this is the same reason I have a budget and pull out my budget binder every other week.
-It makes me feel safe to know I’m in control of our money.
+This is why I have a budget and pull out my budget binder every other week.
+It makes me feel safe knowing I’m controlling our money.

 It’s incredible what financial security can do for your well-being.